 And native plants are just as ravishing to behold as the hot new exotics your local garden center is touting this year.
 For all who are new to gardening with natives, we hope you take joy in the plants themselves, and in watching the native bees, butterflies, birds, and other creatures drawn to your home habitat.

-Here's how to plan an ecological, functional, and attractive yard.
+It's not hard to create an ecological, functional, and attractive yard

-But a mounting number of brave suburbanites and horticultural experts, including our own director of Horticulture, urge you to take a deep breath and consider leading your neighbors on a new (grass-free) path.
+But a mounting number of brave suburbanites and horticultural experts urge you to take a deep breath and consider leading your neighbors on a new, turf grass-free path.
 Here are some stories to get you inspired:

 They Fought the Lawn.
 And the Lawn Lost (The New York Times)

 How to Fall Out of Love with Your Lawn (The New York Times)

 Now, let's get started in minimizing your lawn:

 - where you could lose the lawn and not miss it

 - where you desire a green ground cover, but not necessarily turf grass, for aesthetic reasons

 - where a lawn is useful, say, for kicking around a soccer ball